pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 !!!
 Warning
     The name of the output file must be different from the name of the input file, otherwise the command will create an empty file.

-This command searches for occurrences of ". " (i.e. dot followed by space) and replaces them with dot followed by space followed by newline.
+This command searches for occurrences of ". " (that is a dot followed by a space) and replaces them with dot followed by space followed by newline.
-This also adds line breaks after abbreviations such as "e.g.".
+This also adds line breaks after dotted abbreviations.
 It can also create double empty lines.
-Edit the output file and remove unnecessary linebreaks manually.
+Edit the output file and remove unnecessary line breaks manually.
-Markdown renders simple line breaks as spaces.
+Markdown renders single line breaks as spaces.
 There is no need to remove the space at the end of the sentence.
 Markdown renders empty lines as line breaks.
-Make sure there is an empty line separating every pair of paragraphs.
+Place an empty line between every pair of paragraphs.

 If want to add additional line breaks to the output text on the website, put at least two spaces at the end of the line of markdown code.
 You can insert additional empty lines using `<br>`.
-Insert additional empty lines wherever an image is located between two paragraphs, but concerns the content of only one of the paragraphs.
+If you are inserting an image between two paragraphs, but the image concerns the content of only one of the paragraphs, insert additional empty lines.
 Insert `<br>` between the image and the topically **separate** paragraph.

-## English Punctuation
+## English punctuation

 English and German have different punctuation rules.
 This is an overview over commonly used special characters.

-For money, put currency symbol at the beginning, do not separate it with a space, use the comma for thousands, and use the period for decimals.
+For money, put currency symbol at the beginning.
+Do **not** separate it with a space.
+Use the comma for thousands
+Use the period for decimals.

 `€1,899.99`